-This is a completely online course.
-This syllabus serves as the guide for how the course is organized and what is expected.
-The textbook and all of the other readings, exercises, quizzes, etc. can be found on CI Learn.
+The class will meet entirely online and will be a mix of lecture, group discussions and group presentations, and individual presentations and individual work (this class is a seminar after all).
+We'll do our best to make it all work online.
 We will hold ourselves (that's me and you) to a high standard, work hard and have fun.
 Every effort will be made to uphold the responsibility of the faculty to foster an environment of mutual trust and fairness.
-Students are responsible for acting ethically and not tolerating dishonesty on the part of others.
-If you have any questions, please contact me.
+Students are responsible for acting ethically and not tolerating dishonesty, class disruptions or inappropriate behavior on the part of others.
+In general, be respectful and professional.
+If you have any questions or concerns, please contact me.

-THIS SYLLABUS IS SUBJECT TO CHANGE - I WILL DO MY BEST TO NOTIFY YOU IN ADVANCE IF IT DOES
+THIS SYLLABUS IS SUBJECT TO CHANGE-I WILL DO MY BEST TO NOTIFY YOU IN ADVANCE.